To main content To navigation

 Target group

-This course is for specialization in politics and international relations.
-Before taking this course, students should be familiar with the major theories of international relations such as realism, liberalism, and constructivism, as well as key concepts of international relations such as power and sovereignty.
+This course specialises in politics and international relations.
+Prior to taking this course, students should have a good understanding of the major theories of international relations, such as realism, liberalism, and constructivism, as well as the fundamental concepts of international relations, such as power and sovereignty.

 Course aim

-In this course, students will learn valuable theoretical, methodological, and analytical skills enabling them to interpret key issues in the politics and international relations of China.
-By the end of the course each student is expected to develop the following skills:
+Throughout this course, students will acquire a range of theoretical, methodological, and analytical skills that will enable them to effectively interpret fundamental issues in China's politics and international relations.
+By the completion of the course, each student is expected to have developed the following skills:

 Fee info